-There is another option you can buy, which addresses both of these issues in part, and that's the iPad Pro 2021 11.
+Plus, there is another option you can buy right now, which addresses both of the above issues in part, and that's the iPad Pro 2021 11.
 This is slightly smaller and costs less than the 12.9-inch model, with a screen that measures just 11-inches across, but in terms of specs it's an identical tablet.

 For those who can handle both the physical size and the price tag, though, the iPad Pro 2021 is an outstanding offering that boasts next-gen power, a fantastic display experience, and everything else we’ve come to love from Apple’s very best tablets.

 The new Liquid Retina XDR Mini LED display is gorgeous, with max brightness levels unseen on other tablets – this slate can compete with the likes of Samsung’s Galaxy Tab S7 Plus, which felt like a major upgrade for tablet screens just last year.
 The screen is one of the best for watching movies on, and it'll also suit you well for everyday tasks.

 Then there’s the power – much has been made of Apple’s M1 chipset, and this is the first time the company has included its new, own-brand silicon in an iPad.
 Do you absolutely need it?
 Probably not, but if you want some truly impressive power that blows every other tablet out of the water, again the latest iPad Pro is a great choice.